nelkemboi/dsc-phase-3-project-v2-3/README.md

 - total_charge: The total charges incurred by the customer across all usage periods.
 ## Data processing
 We checked for missing values, duplicates, categorical and numerical values to ensure that data is clean and in correct formaat for modelling.
-We further removed the class imbalance from the daate and standardize to make date Consistent and uniformity of modelling Hence this proces This was done to ensured that the data is valid,accurate and complete for modelling
+We further removed the class imbalance from the data and standardize to make date Consistent and uniformity of modelling Hence this proces This was done to ensured that the data is valid,accurate and complete for modelling
 ## Data Analysis
 ![awesome1](dsc-phase-3-project-v2-3/images/intl plan 2.png)